 - API Client Id: This can be obtained from the App registrations section.
 You will need the Application (client) ID from the GraphAPI application that you set up earlier.

-- API Client Secret: This can be obtained by selecting the GraphAPI application that you set up and selecting the Certificates & secrets option.
-You will then need the ID from the secret that you created earlier in the process, or you will need to create a new secret if you have not made one for this application yet.
+API Client Secret: This can be obtained by selecting the GraphAPI application that you set up and selecting the Certificates & secrets option.
+You will then need the Value from the secret that you created earlier in the process, or you will need to create a new secret if you have not made one for this application yet.

 Once the connector is setup, it will run an initial synchronization to capture all meetings, live events and invitees for the past 90 days and for the future 90 days.
 After this initial sync, the connector will attempt to update every 60 minutes.